CryptoBloks/crosslink-audit/README.md

 If you provide an invalid number (0, negative, or non-numeric), it will run in full mode.

+## Running the CBTC Audit

+To run the CBTC audit script, use the following command:

+`node crosslink-audit-cbtc.js`

+This will execute the audit process for CBTC balances.

 # Changes Made

 - Added support for running the script on both Mainnet and Signet testnet.